“Honor to the Soldier, and Sailor everywhere,

-Things haven’t changed much over the past nearly 240 years.
+Things haven’t changed much over the past nearly two and a half centuries.

 Men and women of Lancaster County have always responded to America’s call whenever liberty was threatened domestically or around the globe.

-The Veterans Honor Park of Lancaster County is a tribute to every generation of warriors in every branch of the United States military – Army, Navy, Air Force, Marines, Coast Guard and Merchant Marines.
+The Veterans Honor Park of Lancaster County is a tribute to every generation of warriors in every branch of the United States military – Army, Navy, Air Force, Marines, and Coast Guard.

 Being built in Warwick Township in co-operation with local government, it recognizes the selfless dedication of every Lancaster County man and woman who ever wore the uniform, and swore to support and defend the Constitution of the United States against all enemies, foreign and domestic.